moneybutton/yours-channels/docs/yours-lightning.md

 - send MsgUpdateRes to Bob
 - wait for funding tx to be confirmed
 - asyncConfirmFundingTx
-- receive MsgFundingTx from Carol
+- receive MsgFundingTx from Bob
+- send MsgAck to Bob
 - channel is now open

 ### As Bob, how to make a payment from Bob to Carol over an open channel: